 Buster has found 5 clues around the North Pole and there are five locks on the reindeer barn door.
 Hmmm what do you think this means? (student answer: there is a clue for each lock) He also discovered Christmas pictures on each lock.
 Hmmm each clue is a letter.
 Do you think there is a connection? (student answer: the clues for each lock are the beginning sound of the picture.)

-I also did a similar one for math skills (addition and subtraction to 5).
+I also did similar ones for math skills (addition and subtraction to 5 and counting).

 In order to solve the clues, students had to use skills that we were currently working on and skills that we had already learned (great review!).
 They also had to combine literacy and math.

 Students then had to use problem-solving skills to figure out how to use their answers as the combinations to the locks.
 They also had to correctly match the clues and locks.